ibm-cloud-docs/power-iaas/architecture-public-cloud.md

 ### Working with the APIs
 {: #IOPS-api}

-Use the [List of all supported storage tiers for this cloud instance](/apidocs/power-cloud#pcloud-cloudinstances-storagetiers-getall) API to see the supported IOPS levels available for your workspace.
+Use the [List all supported storage tiers for this cloud instance]/apidocs/power-cloud#pcloud-cloudinstances-storagetiers-getall) API to see the supported IOPS levels available for your workspace.

 The storage tier that you choose does not influence the determination of the storage pool where a volume gets created in.
 If the storage tier is not specified, then the storage tier is set to Tier 3, by default.